This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Picnic Area & more trails

-Before, when we’d picnicked, we’d missed the entire picnic area complete with fire pits and picnic tables.
+To the south side of the parking lot, there are a few parking spaces that are somewhat separated from the rest of the parking lot.
+There’s a trail leading to an entire picnic area complete with fire pits and picnic tables.
 This area is around the corner from the restrooms and main trailhead, but don’t miss it!
-Take the time to visit this area, because it’s more than just picnic tables.
-My husband took this photo as he said “How do you see this and not go?”
+Take the time to visit, because it’s more than just picnic tables.
+My husband took this photo as he said, “How do you see this and not go?”

 We’d stumbled onto the trailhead for Diamond Creek Falls.
 We weren’t prepared for a longer hike, so we only went as far as the bridge, which itself was fun to visit as it looked like a hobbit bridge.